LostRuins/lite.koboldai.net/README.md

 - Concedo

+Changelog of KoboldAI Lite 22 Jan 2023:
+- Added World Info support, with compatible loading from v1 and v2 saves, and saving to v1 format.
+- Fixed a bug that allowed HTML inside images to also be edited when edit text was enabled.

 Changelog of KoboldAI Lite 18 Jan 2023:
 - Added horde disclaimer to welcome page text.
 - Added a NSFW toggle for image generation.